aridjayarecipes/cutesrecipes.web.app/content/post/2515-simple-way-to-prepare-favorite-healthy-soup-weight-loss-soup.md

 ##### Steps to make Healthy Soup-weight loss soup:

 1. Chop all the veggies
-1. Heat oil in a cooker add garlic ginger & chilli sauté it
+1. Heat oil in a cooker add garlic ginger &amp; chilli sauté it
-1. Then add onion sauté it & add all the veggies and salt
+1. Then add onion sauté it &amp; add all the veggies and salt
 1. Cook for a minute then add 2-3 cups of water and cook till 2-3 whistles
 1. As the pressure release open cooker and churn/blend it
-1. Transfer to a pan..& add black pepper powder..:cook till 2-3 boils
+1. Transfer to a pan..&amp; add black pepper powder..:cook till 2-3 boils
 1. Add coriander leaves and serve hot